What exactly happens in this program?

 During this program, I will:

-teach monthly video classes on advanced writing and industry topics, with occasional agent and editor guest speakers
+teach monthly video classes on advanced writing and industry topics, with occasional agent, editor, and publicist guest speakers

-edit your queries and pages in monthly classes so you can see what editors look for line by line, and you can ask questions as I go
+edit your queries, outlines, and pages in monthly workshops so you can see what editors look for line by line, and you can ask questions as I go

 provide curated professional development materials